CQd44/qadashboard/README.md

 TODO:

--Get basic functionality working for all features requested.
+Get basic functionality working for all features requested.
 Need to wait before I know all the aspects of the reporting function work.
--Remove unused variables and items from TOML
+Remove unused variables and items from TOML
--Optimize where possible, eg. using the keys() of the CLINICS dict instead of a separate list of names
+Optimize where possible, eg. using the keys() of the CLINICS dict instead of a separate list of names